-Jammu and Kashmir: Centre revises domicile rule, says residents can apply to all government posts
+Jammu and Kashmir: Centre revises domicile rule to reserve all government jobs for residents

 The revised order will provide protection to domicilies to apply for ‘any post’ in the government, including senior level positions in Group A and B category.

 The Union Home Ministry on Friday reversed its order on new domicile rules for Jammu and Kashmir after the amendment triggered protests in the Valley and said only domiciled residents of the Union Territory will be eligible to apply for recruitment there.
-The fresh order also made government jobs in the Jammu and Kashmir Administration out of bounds for non-residents.
+The fresh order made government jobs in the Jammu and Kashmir Administration out of bounds for non-residents.

 Earlier – in the order issued on March 31 – the home ministry had reserved jobs for domiciled residents only in Group D and non-entry gazetted government posts.
-This meant that people for jobs in the higher categories, people from any part of the country could apply.
+This meant that people from any part of the country could apply for jobs in the higher categories.

 The original order stated that the domiciles would have been eligible “for the purposes of appointment to any post carrying a pay scale of not more than Level 4.”
 The Level 4 post comprises positions such as gardeners, barbers, office peons and waterman, with the highest position in the category being that of a junior assistant.